-- The PEI Film Media Fund is available to PEI producers acting alone or in a co-production with out-of-province producers. - The proportion of the total production budget expended in PEI must be, at a minimum, equal to the percentage of PEI ownership in the production. - The producer(s) must demonstrate that the production will be made commercially available to audiences by providing written evidence of a Commercial License Agreement (as such term is defined in the PEI Film Media Fund Guidelines) for the production. - The producer(s) must demonstrate a minimum spend of CA\$25,000 before HST in PEI for the production. - The production must be new and original. - Innovation PEI favours productions that demonstrate: (i) significant use of PEI-based crews, talent and writers, (ii) use of PEI locations, and (iii) direct, indirect and spin-off economic benefits for the province.
+- The proportion of the total production budget expended in PEI must be, at a minimum, equal to the percentage of PEI ownership in the production. - The producer(s) must demonstrate that the production will be made commercially available to audiences by providing written evidence of a Commercial License Agreement (as such term is defined in the PEI Film Media Fund Guidelines) for the production. - The producer(s) must demonstrate a minimum spend of CA\$25,000 before HST in PEI for the production. - The production must be new and original. - Innovation PEI favours productions that demonstrate: (i) significant use of PEI-based crews, talent and writers, (ii) use of PEI locations, and (iii) direct, indirect and spin-off economic benefits for the province.